Heart (band): Legacy

 Heart is generally considered a hard rock band, but its diversity has crossed multiple genres from folk to pop to hard rock, and even at times heavy metal.
-As a result, the band has charted singles on Billboards Hot 100, Mainstream Rock Tracks, Hard Rock Tracks, and Adult Contemporary charts.
-Their 2016 live recording at the Royal Albert Hall with the Royal Philharmonic Orchestra even charted in the top 10 of Billboards Classical Albums chart and Classical Crossover Albums chart.
+As a result, the band has had singles chart on Billboards Hot 100, Mainstream Rock Tracks, Hard Rock Tracks, and Adult Contemporary charts.
+Their 2016 live recording at the Royal Albert Hall in London with the Royal Philharmonic Orchestra even charted in the top 10 of Billboards Classical Albums chart and Classical Crossover Albums chart.

 Heart has sold over 35 million records worldwide, had 20 top-forty singles and seven top-ten albums, and earned four Grammy nominations.
 The band charted singles and top-ten albums on the Billboard charts in the 1970s, 1980s, 1990s and 2010s: a four-decade span of top-ten albums that is a record for a female-fronted band.
 Heart was ranked on VH1's "100 Greatest Artists of Hard Rock" in 2008, and Ann and Nancy Wilson ranked number 40 (in 1999) on VH1's "100 Greatest Women in Rock and Roll".
 Ann Wilson was ranked in Hit Paraders 2006 "Greatest Heavy Metal Vocalists of All Time".
 In 2009, the Wilson sisters were awarded ASCAP's Founders Award in recognition of their songwriting careers.

 In 2011, Heart earned its first nomination for induction into the Rock and Roll Hall of Fame for the 2012 class.
 After being passed over, the band was nominated again the following year announced as inductees to the 2013 class on December 11, 2012.
-Their Hall of Fame page describes the Wilson sisters as the first women to front a hard-rock band, and "pioneers ... inspir[ing] women to pick up an electric guitar or start a band".

-In his book Heart: In the Studio, Jake Brown described the band as beginning "a revolution for women in music ... breaking genre barriers and garnering critical acclaim".
+Their Hall of Fame page says the Wilson sisters are the first women to front a hard-rock band, and "pioneers" inspiring "women to pick up an electric guitar or start a band".
+In his book Heart: In the Studio, Jake Brown said that the band was beginning "a revolution for women in music... breaking genre barriers and garnering critical acclaim".

 "Heart were the first female-fronted band I heard and was influenced by," recalled Lzzy Hale of Halestorm.
 "I heard Heart and was like, 'Oh, singing like that as a girl is actually a thing!'"
 The Wilson sisters have been active in the Seattle music scene for decades and influenced many musicians from the region, including bands of the grunge era.
-Artists that have used their Bad Animals Studio include Neil Young, R.E.M., Pearl Jam, Soundgarden, and Alice in Chains.
+Artists who used their Bad Animals Studio include Neil Young, R.E.M., Pearl Jam, Soundgarden, and Alice in Chains.